TAKETODAY/today-infrastructure/today-retry/README.md

 ## Building

-Spring Retry requires Java 1.7 and Maven 3.0.5 (or greater).
+Infra Retry requires Java 1.7 and Maven 3.0.5 (or greater).
 To build, run the following Maven command:

 ```
 $ mvn install